Charmingcaiusyd/3Dprinter_Chatbot/README.md

 - **Computer Vision**: Image processing and analysis techniques used for data preprocessing, augmentation, and visualization.
 - **Natural Language Processing (NLP)**: Techniques used for text processing, intent recognition, and dialogue management in the chatbot component.

 ## Getting Started

 To get started with this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/Charmingcaiusyd/3Dprinter_Chatbot.git`
+1. Clone the YOLOv8 repository: `git clone https://github.com/Charmingcaiusyd/3dprint_Defects_Detection.git`
-2. Install the required dependencies: `pip install -r requirements.txt`
+2. Download the 3D print defects dataset from Kaggle: [https://www.kaggle.com/datasets/charmingcaiusyd86186/3d-print-defects](https://www.kaggle.com/datasets/charmingcaiusyd86186/3d-print-defects)
+3. Extract the downloaded dataset and place it directly into the `ultralytics` folder of the cloned repository.
+Rename the dataset folder to `Dataset`.
-3. Prepare the dataset by following the instructions in the `data` directory.
+4. Install the required dependencies by following the instructions in the Ultralytics documentation: [https://docs.ultralytics.com/](https://docs.ultralytics.com/)
-4. Train the YOLOv8 model using the provided scripts in the `models` directory.
-5. Fine-tune the GPT model on the 3D printing troubleshooting dataset.
+5. The dataset is already split into training, testing, and validation sets with a ratio of 90%, 5%, and 5%, respectively.
+The images and labels are pre-annotated and ready to use.
+6. Run the training script with the pre-configured parameters.
+Refer to the Ultralytics documentation for detailed instructions on running the training process.
+7. After training, you can use the trained YOLOv8 model for defect detection in 3D printed objects.
-6. Integrate the trained models with the chatbot and knowledge base components.
+8. Integrate the trained YOLOv8 model with the chatbot and knowledge base components of the 3D printer fault diagnosis and quality control platform.
-7. Launch the platform and interact with the chatbot interface for fault diagnosis and quality control.
+9. Launch the platform and interact with the chatbot interface for fault diagnosis and quality control.
+The project is running at: [https://3dprinter.quest/](https://3dprinter.quest/)

+Note: Make sure to follow the Ultralytics documentation closely for any additional setup or configuration steps specific to your environment.
 For detailed instructions and documentation, please refer to the `docs` directory.

 ## Contributions